Monday To Friday : 9.00 a.m - 6.00 p.m // Saturday : 9.00 a.m - 3.00 p.m

 Balding hair is more than just a cosmetic concern—it’s a deeply personal experience that affects millions globally, both men and women.
 While it’s often associated with aging, balding can begin as early as your 20s.
 Whether it’s a receding hairline, thinning crown, or patchy loss, recognizing the signs early can be critical in preserving your hair and confidence.

-The term “balding hair” typically refers to androgenetic alopecia, also known as male or female pattern baldness.
+The term “balding” typically refers to androgenetic alopecia, also known as male or female pattern baldness.
 But the causes are broader—ranging from genetics and hormones to stress, poor diet, and medical conditions.
 In this article, we’ll explore evidence-backed solutions, lifestyle changes, and treatments designed to manage and even reverse balding hair.

-Common Causes of Balding Hair
+Common Causes of Balding

 Genetics and Heredity